Shendidy/instagram2/README.md

   - As a user, I want to signup and login to access my account.
   - As a user, I want to be able to create new posts.
+  - As a user, My posts should contain a picture and a title.
+  - As a user, I want to be able to add comments to any post I see.
   - As a user, I want to see my posts any posts published by my friends.
   - As a user, I want to be able to edit or delete my posts and comments.
   - As a user, I want to be able to like my friends posts.